mihahauke/scinol_icml2019/README.md

+# Adaptive scale-invariant online algorithms for learning linear models
+This repository is complementary to the paper on [ScInOL](https://arxiv.org/abs/1902.07528)

 # Requiremets
 To run this coe, a Linux machine with python3 is needed.
 There is a high chance it will also work on Mac but it wasn't tested.